-It’s all about geolocation technology and a large number of software companies that are the unseen beneficiaries of the legalization wave.
+It’s all about geolocation technology and a large number of software companies, such as GeoComply, that are the unseen beneficiaries of the legalization wave.

 Each gaming operator’s website and mobile app is outfitted with software.
 It then either reads an IP address, triangulates from a WiFi signal or uses the location services loaded onto a smartphone’s hard drive.

 As soon as a customer logs into the app, the geolocation technology is engaged.
 According to a demonstration by industry leaders last year, the technology performs a scan of your location every 60 seconds.
 If it determines that you’re beyond the area of legal operation, the app ceases to work.

 Many of these companies have been involved in the gambling industry for years.
 This includes online state lotteries, casinos with online gambling and poker, and daily fantasy sports.